 A proper contact lens fitting always begins with a proper examination.
 The corneal topography that is part of every V-EYE-P exam we perform gives our optometrists a map of the front of your eye.
 This is measured in greater detail than the actual specifications of the contact lenses themselves.
 We guarantee that the lenses prescribed will be nothing short of perfect for each and every eyeball that they sit on.

 Soft Contact Lenses

 Soft lenses are the most popular type of lenses that are fit by eye doctors.
 They are relatively cheap and easy to use.
-The Eye Doctors offer a variety of disposable lenses, from dailies to monthlies.
+True Eye Experts offer a variety of disposable lenses, from dailies to monthlies.
 Most patients at our office will receive sample contacts in their brand and power to wear at the time of their exam.
-Our office also features competitive pricing on soft lenses, industry exclusive rebates, and free shipping to your home.
+Our office also features competitive pricing on soft lenses, industry-exclusive rebates, and free shipping to your home.